 For me personally, part of my why is more generosity.
-Right now, I love that we are able to bless people with meeting small to medium-sized needs or even just providing for a meal or two.
+Right now, I love that we are able to bless people by meeting small to medium-sized needs or even just providing a meal or two.

 In the future, I will enjoy paying for large needs for people as well.
 I already enjoy blessing my friends and family with the money I have currently, but I want to keep growing to give more.

 Being financially in a good place buys freedom.
 When you’re trapped in unnecessary debt or living paycheck to paycheck, it can keep you in situations you don’t want to be.

 I want to be financially set so I don’t have to worry about what comes my way and I can have the freedom to do what I want with my time.

 Those are a couple of my why’s.
 What are yours?

 Determine your why and then go after it.
 Keep it in the front of your mind and watch your motivation skyrocket.

 Here’s a TED Talk by Simon Sinek to help you get started as well.